dcos-labs/dcos-openvpn/README.md

 The exact endpoints can be confirmed from **DC/OS Dashboard > Services > OpenVPN > <running task> > Details**

 1. OpenVPN is presented on 1194/UDP and any OpenVPN client will default to this port
-1. The REST management interface is available on 5000/TCP and will be accessed at https://<IP>:5000
+1. The REST management interface is available on `5000/TCP` and will be accessed at `https://<IP>:5000`
 1. /status /test /client are all valid REST endpoints. /status does not require authentication as it is used for health checks

 ### Add a User

 1. Authenticate and POST to the REST endpoint, the new user's credentials will be output to the POST body
 ```
-curl -k -u username:password -X POST -d "name=richard" https://<IP>:5000/client
+curl -k -u username:password -X POST -d "name=richard" https://<IP>:5000/client > richard.ovpn
 ```
-2. Copy the entire ouput and save to a single file - you may need to amend the target server IP if on an internal network
-3. Save the file as dcos.ovpn and add to any suitable OpenVPN client, like (Tunnelblick)[https://tunnelblick.net/] for macOS for example
+2. Import the .ovpn file into any suitable OpenVPN client, like (Tunnelblick)[https://tunnelblick.net/] for macOS for example
-4. Test connecting with the OpenVPN client.
+3. Test connecting with the OpenVPN client.
 See Troubleshooting for help.
-5. The new client credentials will be backed up to Zookeeper for persistence in case the task is killed, and will be copied back as required
+4. The new client credentials will be backed up to Zookeeper for persistence in case the task is killed, and will be synchronised with any other instances

 ### Revoke a User